smithjd/sql-pet/docs/083-exploring-a-single-table.md

 >   * Dig into a single Adventureworks table containing sales data
 >   * Investigate the data from a business value perspective

 The previous chapter has demonstrated some of the automated techniques for showing what's in a table using specific R functions and packages.
 Now we demonstrate a step-by-step process of making sense of what's in one table with more of a business perspective.
 We illustrate the kind of detective work that's often involved as we investigate the meaning of the meaning in a table.
 We'll investigate the `salesorderheader` table in the `sales` schema in this example with an eye on the AdventureWorks busieness' sales.
+We show that there are quite a few interpretation issues even when we are examining just 3 out of the 25 columns in the `salesorderheader` table.

 For this kind of detective work we are seeking to undertand the following elements separately and as they interact with each other (and they all do):